-The brake calipers of this series use a "floating" mount.
-This means that the brake calipers are not solidly attached to the caliper support, which enables them to "float" for maximum braking contact.
+The brake calipers of this series "float".
+This means that the brake calipers are not solidly attached to the caliper support.
+Thus, the brake pads are always in optimum contact with the brake disc.
+Secure the screws of the caliper support with Loctite 243 and tighten to 25 Nm (19 ft.lb).